 Growing houseplants is a rewarding and popular hobby.
-Indoor plants help create a welcoming, calming, aesthetically pleasing environment in homes.
+Indoor plants help create a welcoming, calming, and aesthetically pleasing home environment.
 Plants have been shown to make people more creative and productive, improve their overall health, improve indoor air quality, and make people happy!

 Follow these tips to successfully grow healthy and attractive houseplants.